-Congratulations to Maciej Pieczarka and his collaborators!
+Congratulations to Dr. Maciej Pieczarka and his collaborators!
 His research on quantum depletion of an exciton-polariton condensate was published in Nature Communications today.
 The full text can be accessed here.

 Congratulations to Maryam Boozarjmehr, who was awarded a Women & Leadership Australia (WLA) Early Career Scholarship to undertake the Leading Edge leadership training program!